 If you have lost or broken your recycling bin, bag or box, contact your local council and they will be able to provide you with a replacement.

 Can you do more?

-Here are four steps to make sure you are recycling as much as you can.
+Here are 4 steps to make sure you are recycling as much as you can.
 It applies to all waste you produce from your home.

 Use your council kerbside recycling collection service

 Kerbside recycling services vary across Derbyshire.
 Separate wheelie bins, boxes or bags are used for different materials.
 Make sure you recycle all the materials your council scheme collects.
 If you are unsure whether you can include a material for recycling contact your local council or visit Recycle Now where you can put in your postcode for local information.

 Take other materials to your local recycling bank or charity shop